Why we need better, bigger data to help combat food waste

 Imperfect Produce, Hungry Harvest, and other online marketplaces have recently cropped up to fill this gap.
 By lowering transaction costs, technology facilitates the creation of virtual marketplaces for lower-quality food.
 Big data makes it feasible to gather up unwanted products from a variety of sources and get them to the scattered consumers willing to buy them.
 These marketplaces allow for what economists call price discrimination, where sellers offer the same product for different prices to different groups of buyers.

 In a study a colleague and I published last year, we found that online marketplaces offer a promising solution for preventing food waste.
-Imperfect Produce says it has rescued 40 million pounds of food since launching 2015, saving 1.2 billion gallons of water and 110 million pounds of carbon emissions.
+Imperfect Produce says it has rescued 40 million pounds of food since launching in 2015, saving 1.2 billion gallons of water and 110 million pounds of carbon emissions.
 Companies are also bringing the model to other parts of the supply chain: Full Harvest sells subpar produce to food and beverage companies, while Food Cowboy diverts unwanted food from wholesalers to food banks and other charities.

 In addition to creating new marketplaces, technology can improve how existing retailers manage their inventory.
 Customer loyalty is critical for grocery stores, and it’s earned by making sure shoppers always find what they want in stock.
 This leads retailers to overorder.
 When you see all that glistening meat and seafood left in the case at the end of the day and wonder where it’s headed, the answer may well be the trash.